-Hawkeye: General Clayton this is Benjamin Franklin Pierce, look I realize youíre a general and Iím just a captain but I want to have your baby.
+Hawkeye: General Clayton, this is Benjamin Franklin Pierce, look I realize you're a general and I'm just a captain but I want to have your baby.

 [laughing incredulously] What the hell is that!?

-Of course, looking at it, the gun is so hilariously tiny that Hawkeye deeming it as something that would have come out of a box of cracker jacks is appropriate.
-For reference: Frank holds the gun up with two fingers.
+- The gun is so hilariously tiny that Hawkeye is right in deeming it as something that would have come out of a box of Cracker Jacks.
+For reference, Frank holds the gun up with two fingers.

-Even better: It's probably a reference to one of the famous Bill Mauldin's WW 2 cartoons, where an old cavalry Sergeant shoots a broken down jeep with tears in his eyes.
+- Even better: It's probably a reference to one of the famous Bill Mauldin's WW2 cartoons, where an old cavalry Sergeant tearfully shoots a broken down jeep.